cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 Obviously, a big conference like KubeCon has more resources than a local community event — we get that.
 Since we also want to be included in smaller events, we’ll offer various options.
 To be clear, the more cost-effective options aren’t as inclusive, meaning we’ll miss out on many opportunities our hearing peers benefit from.
 Opt for the more cost-effective route only if there is no alternative that provides accessibility.
 We deserve to be included and appreciate your support.

-Sign language interpreters are the most valuable but also the most expensive accommodation.
+For deaf signing members, sign language interpreters are the most valuable but also the most expensive accommodation.
 Incorporate the cost into the overall conference cost.
 It should be no different than including audio/video equipment, swag, food, refreshments, etc. into your budget.

+**Note:** The Linux Foundation is building its own team of freelance interpreters.
+If you are looking for interpreters for your tech conferences, let us know, and we can make recommendations.

 #### Include interpreters in recording